 How to Calculate Your EFC

 You may want to estimate your EFC before you complete the FAFSA.
 Knowing your estimated expected family contribution and how much you will need to pay out of pocket will help you decide if you need to take out a student loan.
 Use our financial aid EFC calculator to estimate of your EFC and financial need.
 You can also use a college’s net price calculator to get a personalized estimate of how much you’ll have to pay after the college’s cost of attendance is discounted by grants and scholarships.
 This will help determine the overall college cost.

 Upcoming Changes to the EFC

-- The new formula does not divide the parent contribution by the number of children in college.
+- The new formula will not divide the parent contribution by the number of children in college.

-- The parent and student income allowances are higher.
+- The parent and student income allowances will be higher.

-- Students do not have to report certain types of untaxed income, including cash from grandparents, on the FAFSA.
+- Students will not have to report certain types of untaxed income, including cash from grandparents, on the FAFSA.

-- More students are eligible to receive the federal Pell Grant.
+- More students will be eligible to receive the federal Pell Grant.

 - The parents who claims a student on their tax return should file the FAFSA (regardless of who the child lives with).